Liz94688/test_forFlourish/README.md

 # Flourish At Home
-_Flourish At Home_ is an app designed to provide a small family run business currently selling houseplants within their local community, with the ability to assist and advise their customer base on basic plant care outside of the shop environment.
+_Flourish At Home_ is an app designed to provide a small family run business, currently selling houseplants within their local community, with the ability to assist and advise their customer base on basic plant care outside of the shop environment.

 Following the sale of any plant, the owners of the shop will direct their customers towards _Flourish At Home_, highlighting the apps existence and advising the customer on the potential benefits of using the app, with the explanation that this service would be free to any customer purchasing a plant from their shop.